rafasoares/cancancan-wiki/Accessing-request-data.md

 This concept can apply to session and cookies as well.

 You may wonder, why I pass only the IP Address instead of the entire request object?
 I prefer to pass only the information needed, this makes testing and debugging the behavior easier.
-Last edited by turadg, 7 months ago
-Delete this Page